Razsk/ZeroDay-Syndicate/README.md

 ---

 ## 📜 License
-MIT — free to use, hack, and expand.
+Apache 2.0 — free to use, hack, and expand.

 ---